Azure/azure-sdk/_posts/client-lifetime-management.md

 **NOTE:** important exception from this rule are credential type implementations that are required to support rolling the key after the client was created ([guideline](azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-auth-rolling-credentials)).
 Examples of such types include [AzureKeyCredential](https://docs.microsoft.com/en-us/dotnet/api/azure.azurekeycredential.update?view=azure-dotnet#Azure_AzureKeyCredential_Update_System_String_), [StorageSharedKeyCredential](https://docs.microsoft.com/en-us/dotnet/api/azure.storage.storagesharedkeycredential.setaccountkey?view=azure-dotnet#Azure_Storage_StorageSharedKeyCredential_SetAccountKey_System_String_).
 This feature is to enable long-running application while using limited-time keys that need to be rolled periodically without requiring application restart or client re-creation.

-# Why clients are not disposable
+# Clients are not disposable

+## Shared HttpClient is used by default

 One question that comes up often is why aren't HTTP-based Azure clients implementing `IDisposable` while internally using an `HttpClient` that is disposable?
 All Azure SDK clients, by default, use a single shared `HttpClient` instance and don't create any other resources that need to be actively freed.
+The shared client instance is persisted thoughout the entire application lifetime.

 ``` C#
 // Both clients reuse the shared HttpClient and don't need to be disposed
 var blobClient = new BlobClient(new Uri(sasUri));
 var blobClient2 = new BlobClient(new Uri(sasUri2));
 ```

+## Customer provided HttpClient instances have to be explicitly disposed

 If you provide a custom instance of `HttpClient` to an Azure client, you become responsible for managing the `HttpClient` lifetime and disposing it at the right time.
 We recommend [following `HttpClient` best practices](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=netcore-3.1#remarks) when customizing the transport.